AlexRod34/ECE4180-RetroPie-Gaming-Console/README.md

 ## **SOFTWARE SETUP AND VERSION CONTROL**

-As a disclaimer, our team had to switch from a Raspberry Pi Model 4 to a Raspberry Pi Model 3 B+ because the model 4 had newer versions of npm and node.js installed in /usr/local/bin that took way too long to downgrade and thus caused way too much of a hassle.
+As a disclaimer, our team used Raspberry Pi Model 4 which newer versions of npm and node.js installed in /usr/local/bin that required a downgarde.
 Many tedious hours were spent trying to uninstall local copies of node and npm, reinstalling using a node version manager very similar to the process utilized during Lab 4.
-Further troubleshooting proved to be ineffective in ensuring that the dependenices for node were correct and in-line with those used for npm.
+Further troubleshooting proved to be effective in ensuring that the dependenices for node were correct and in-line with those used for npm and pm2.

 ## **Install RetroPie**